-Prairies, Grasslands, and associated Wetlands Existing, high quality significant or rare natural resources Water resources

-Critical pollinator habitat essential for native species and agricultural crops
+- Prairies, Grasslands, and associated Wetlands - Existing, high quality significant or rare natural resources - Water resources - Critical pollinator habitat essential for native species and agricultural crops through a Commissioner's Designation Order, brought up to minimum DNR standards, and listed on the DNR website.
+Basic site improvements will include boundary and LSOHC acknowledgement signs and may include any necessary site cleanup, habitat restoration and parcel initial development.

-Large blocks of habitat or natural intact communities, that improve riparian and terrestrial connectivity or maintain ecosystem services through protection of climate resilient, high biodiversity areas
+- Large blocks of habitat or natural intact communities, that improve riparian and terrestrial connectivity or maintain ecosystem services through protection of climate resilient, high biodiversity areas.

 Potential acquisition opportunities from willing sellers are coordinated with stakeholders and partners to eliminate duplication and identify concerns and support.
-Coordinating with partners has been successful to ensure we are working cooperatively and on priority parcels.

-Properties acquired through this appropriation require County Board of Commissioners' written approval in the county of acquisition, will be designated as WMA or SNA through a Commissioner's Designation Order, brought up to minimum DNR standards, and listed on the DNR website.
-Basic site improvements will include boundary and LSOHC acknowledgement signs and may include any necessary site cleanup and parcel initial development.
+Properties acquired through this appropriation require County Board of Commissioners' written approval in the county of acquisition, will be designated as WMA or SNA